Best Practices | Design and Engineering | Blast Resistant Buildings | Hazard Protection

 Another thing to watch for is the vendor who recommends a lot of extras you don’t need out of an “abundance of caution.”
 Don’t get us wrong.
 There are lines we don’t cross at RedGuard, like never building occupied structures that are high response.
 When human lives are at stake, it doesn’t make sense to offer a high-response building, which could result in a high level of damage or failure.

 However, we’ll never insist that you require protection from risks that aren’t present.
-A “multi-hazard threat” may require multiple protections, but not every risk is multi-hazard.
-When you start with modular steel protection from blasts, you can add other protections, as needed.
-And if they are unnecessary, you avoid added expenses.
+A “multi-hazard threat” may require multiple protections, but not every level of risk requires buildings that include all hazards, sometimes just called "multi-hazard."
+Avoid manufacturers that push their multi-hazard buildings any time multiple protections are required.
+When you start with modular steel buildings that protect from blasts, you can add other protections, as needed.
+And if some protections are unnecessary, you avoid added expenses.

 Another thing to watch for is damage to a company’s reputation.
 For example, if a blast-resistant building project goes awry, it could damage the reputation of the customer or contractor, leading to future business losses.